New in the NEW WORK BLOG

 Contents

-We all know it: You start at a new company and the first thing you are taught is how to use the equipment at work.
-Employers now often even provide laptops or tablets that employees can use and take home.
+We all know it: You start at a new company and the first thing you're taught is how to use the devices at work.
+Employers often even provide laptops or tablets that employees can use and take home with them.

 BYOD meaning

-BYOD is an acronym and means “bring your own device”.
-Employees are allowed to bring their own devices to work as work materials.
-However, if you want to integrate this concept into your company, there are a few things to consider.
-From data protection to company agreements, there are a number of hurdles that can arise.
-However, if you consider the concept to be useful for your company, the Bring Your Own Device concepts and guidelines must be clearly formulated in order to keep any potential risks under control.
+BYOD is an acronym from English and means “bring your own device,” which means “bring your own device.”
+This allows employees to bring their own devices to work as work materials.
+However, if this concept is to be integrated into your company, there are a few things to consider.
+From data protection to a company agreement, there are a few hurdles that you can stumble across.
+However, should you consider the concept useful for your company, the Bring Your Own Device concepts and guidelines must be clearly formulated to keep any risks in check.

 Bring Your Own Device: Advantages and Disadvantages

-BYOD offers many benefits for your business.
-Especially in freshly implemented hybrid teams, BYOD can improve acceptance and accelerate the adoption of the hybrid work concept.
-However, where there is light, there is always shadow, as the saying goes.
-For this reason, we have prepared a brief overview of the advantages and disadvantages of the BYOD concept, which will help you decide whether you want to introduce Bring Your Own Device in your company.
+BYOD has many benefits for your business.
+Just in fresh implemented hybrid teams BYOD can improve acceptance and accelerate the introduction of the concept of hybrid working.
+Where there is light, however, there is always shadow, as they say.
+For this reason, we have prepared a brief overview of the advantages and disadvantages of the BYOD concept, which will make it easier for you to decide whether you want to introduce Bring Your Own Device into your company.

-- No adjustment period for a new operating system when bringing your own mobile device to work
+- No time to get used to a new operating system when you bring your own mobile device to work

 - Cost savings for your business